 The Heart Transplantation and Advanced Heart Failure Program and Children's National cares for a large number of patients who have received a heart transplant for congenital and acquired heart disease.
-The program includes numerous outpatient heart failure clinics as well as inpatient co-rounding with the HKU and CICU teams.
+The program includes numerous outpatient heart failure clinics as well as inpatient corounding with the HKU and CICU teams.
 Children's National has continually provided medical and interventional pre- and post-transplant care for many years, and is again actively performing transplants.
-Children's National has long been a national leader in ECMO and has expanded to other ventricular assist devices in recent years, with a dedicated VAD manager and nurse practitioner.
+Children's National has long been a national leader in ECMO and offers the full array of ventricular assist devices including the Berlin Heart and HeartMate II with a dedicated VAD manager and nurse practitioner.